~{Forgotten Tallinn Series, Ep.3}~ Kopli Lines, Abandoned Ghost Town

 2) Economic changes

-- The Soviet government did not allow locals to privatise their houses.
+• The local government did not allow locals to privatise their houses.
 All but the most basic maintenance funding was scrapped.

 What’s the situation in Kopli Lines today?